|

 Dr. Ron Wolfson

-This fun, practical book will inspire kids ages eight to twelve to be a “Superhero” and do good work in the World, encouraging them to be like God.
-With humor and clear examples, noted educator Dr. Ron Wolfson shows kids how they can tap into their God-like talents to continue the work of creation and repair the world.
+This fun, practical book inspires kids to do good work in the world and be like God.
+With humor and clear examples, noted educator Dr. Ron Wolfson shows kids how to tap into their God-like talents to continue the work of creation and repair the world.

 |